 |Operating system version|| specified in Semver format||Any mode|

 |SAML Attributes||Attribute name and value from a||Gateway with WARP|

 Profiles are evaluated from top to bottom as shown in the UI and follows the first match principle — once a device matches a profile, evaluation stops and no subsequent profiles can override the decision.

-The Default setting profile is always at the bottom of the list, meaning that it will only apply if the device does not match any of the previous profiles.
-If you make another custom profile the default, all settings will be copied over into the Default setting profile.
+The Default profile is always at the bottom of the list, meaning that it will only apply if the device does not match any of the previous profiles.
+If you make another custom profile the default, all settings will be copied over into the Default profile.